MikeSerafin/introduction-to-git/index.md

 $ mkdir hello-world
 $ cd hello-world
 ```
-We will now create an empty git reposityro to track changes to our project.
+We will now create an empty git repository to track changes to our project.
 To do this we will use the git **init** command, which is simply short for *initialize*.

 ```bash
 $ git init